LBognanni/WritingDelightfulPRs/text.md

 ### How small is small enough?

 - Smaller than you think
-- One PR per Shortcut ticket
+- One PR per ticket
 - Does your ticket contain a checklist?
 Congrats, each item becomes a new ticket
 - `:it-depends-patrick:`